Bahrain travel advice

 Drugs, alcohol and travel

-2SLGBTQI+ travellers
+2SLGBTQI+ persons

 Bahraini law does not prohibit sexual acts between individuals of the same sex.
 However, the Bahraini government does not recognize same-sex marriage, and homosexuality is not widely socially accepted.
-2SLGBTQI+ travellers could face arrest under other charges, such as morality or public decency laws.
+2SLGBTQI+ persons could face arrest under other charges, such as morality or public decency laws.

 Travel and your sexual orientation, gender identity, gender expression and sex characteristics